Gerty Cori: Marriage and early career

-Working in the United States
+Immigration to the United States

-In 1922, the Coris both immigrated to the United States (Gerty six months after Carl because of difficulty in obtaining a position) to pursue medical research at what is now the Roswell Park Cancer Institute in Buffalo, New York.
+In 1922, the Coris both immigrated to the United States (Gerty six months after Carl because of difficulty in obtaining a position) to pursue medical research at what later became the Roswell Park Cancer Institute in Buffalo, New York.
 In 1928, they became naturalized citizens.
-The director for the Institute threatened to dismiss Gerty if she did not cease collaborative research with her husband.
-She continued to work with Carl and was also kept on at the Institute.
+The director of the institute threatened to dismiss Gerty if she did not cease collaborative research with her husband.
+She continued to work with Carl and was nevertheless kept on at the institute.

-Although the Coris were discouraged from working together at Roswell, they continued to do so, specializing in investigating carbohydrate metabolism.
+Although the Coris were discouraged from working together at Roswell, they continued, specializing in investigating carbohydrate metabolism.
 They were particularly interested in how glucose is metabolized in the human body and the hormones that regulate this process.
-They published fifty papers while at Roswell, with first author status going to the one who had done most of the research for a given paper.
+They published fifty papers while at Roswell.
+The lead author of each paper was the one who had done the most research.
 Gerty Cori published eleven articles as the sole author.
 In 1929, they proposed the theoretical cycle that later won them the Nobel Prize, the Cori cycle.
 The cycle describes how the human body uses chemical reactions to break some carbohydrates such as glycogen in muscle tissue into lactic acid, while synthesizing others.